study-ORCATech-cloud/git-labs/LAB02-Commit-And-History/solutions.md

 This file documents the progression of commits in this repository:

-1. \`m0n1o2p\` - Initial commit: Add main.py with Version 1
+1. \`m0n1o2p\` - Initial commit: Add main.txt with Version 1
-   Created the project with a basic Python file.
+   Created the project with a basic text file.

-2. \`i7j8k9l\` - Add greeting function to main.py
+2. \`i7j8k9l\` - Add greeting message to main.txt
-   Added functionality to greet users by name.
+   Added a welcoming message for users.

 3. \`e4f5g6h\` - Add project README with description
    Added documentation explaining the project purpose.

-4. \`a1b2c3d\` - Add sum_numbers function to main.py
+4. \`a1b2c3d\` - Add list of Git commands to main.txt
-   Added numerical calculation functionality.
+   Added a reference list of Git commands learned.

 *Note: Replace the commit hashes above with your actual hashes.*
 EOF